ucsb-cs184-f24/team01-BillSplitter/team/contributions/CONTRIBS.md

 - Conducted a user survey to gather feedback on app usability and identify areas for improvement.
 - Implemented user search functionality for easier friend addition.
 - Redesigned the home page to separate bills by status.
-- Added the ability to split bills by item during manual entry, addressing user concerns and improving the experience.
+- Added the ability to split bills by item during manual entry and over all wrote code to give manual entry more flexibility, addressing user concerns and improving the experience.
+- Added venmo integration, and constantly looked for area's where small quality of life improvements could be made for users